Stanislav Gron

-Stanislav Gron (born October 28, 1978) is a Slovak professional ice hockey left winger.
-He is currently playing a free agent having last played for HC Bratislava in the Slovak 1.
-Liga.
+Stanislav Gron (born October 28, 1978) is a Slovak former professional ice hockey left winger.
 He was drafted by the New Jersey Devils in the second round, 38th overall, of the 1997 NHL Entry Draft.
 He played one game in the National Hockey League with the Devils during the 2000–01 season against the Carolina Hurricanes on February 23, 2001, being held without a point.
 In the game, he played 9:55 of ice time and was +1, taking 2 shots on goal.

 After the 2001–02 season, he returned to Europe.
 He played for HC Vítkovice in the Czech league and later won the Slovak title with MsHK Žilina in the Slovak Extraliga in 2006 and with HC Košice in 2009 and 2010.

 On 4 May 2009, Kosice announced that Gron, along with teammate Jaroslav Kmiť, had each signed new 3 year contracts to play in Kosice.

 After playing with Kosice, he was signed by the Manchester Phoenix in July 2015.